rsn870/rank_and_bias_gen/consistency_models/README.md

 ## Results

 Attaching a link to a google doc here which is [temporary until results are ported to this repository](https://docs.google.com/document/d/1JEIkwOn6OsS0MCICi-n6C309u5YczoCI5TPiX18X9Bo/edit) Please do **not** modify without permission.
 Once all results are updated in the doc they will be ported to this repo.

+### Update
+We conjecture that intrinsic dimension of data is a key factor contributing to this set of observations.
+To this end we construct an artificial dataset [available at this link](https://drive.google.com/drive/folders/1n1aOUuNAq6sL6sGHC5dc38cGdZO32fdK) for public experimentation.
+Following this excellent work from Pope et.al we construct our dataset by generating images from a BigGAN trained on imagenet for a specific class, Basenji with different amounts of latents masked.
+This allows us to create datasets of varying intrinsic dimensionality (in this case 16,32,64 and 128) but with the same visual content.
+We observe the effect of dimensionality, number of samples and mixtures of varying dimensionality to asceratin this.